 |Beliefs||Policy & Process||Portfolio|

 Mercer has been leading the field in sustainable investing since 2004.
 Our RI team has a long history of innovative research, developing new tools and processes, and partnering with industry leaders.
 We examined sustainability trends with our seminal 2011 study examining the strategic asset allocation implications of climate change and returned to build upon that knowledge with the groundbreaking Investing in a Time of Climate Change study that confirmed climate change as an investment risk that could no longer be ignored, and contributed to the discussions leading to the December 2015 Paris Agreement.
+We have championed governance, as with our 2013 report on building a long-term shareholder base through loyalty-driven securities, and we’ve led in the area of ESG integration, assigning explicit ESG ratings across all asset class strategies as part of our manager research process.

 Jane Ambachtsheer ‘in person’